 One of the biggest stressors for parents during a family session is that their kids are not going to behave or follow directions.
-Let me tell you that I have never met a child who followed directions or did are they were told every single time during the session.
-It is important to know that they are people too, they have their own opinions about what they want or not want to do.
+Let me tell you that I have never met a child who followed directions or did exactly what they were told every single time during the session.
+It is important to know that children are people too, they have their own opinions about what they want or not want to do.
 That is ok, we work around it and make it fun.
 We let kids be kids :)

 9. Get to know your photographer